Land Stewardship and Biodiversity

 Conservation and Beautification Projects

 Marathon Oil supports a number of conservation and beautification projects.
-These often involve partnerships and opportunities for employees to give back to our communities.
+These often involve partnerships and opportunities for employees to contribute to our communities.

 As an operator in the New Mexico Permian Basin, we joined a coalition of oil and gas operators in making a three-year financial commitment to the Pecos Watershed Conservation Initiative.
 This partnership with the National Fish and Wildlife Foundation (NFWF) invests in conserving landscapes in the greater Trans-Pecos region of eastern New Mexico and West Texas.